rc-tsai/gis-portfolio/Suitability Analysis for Bald Eagle.md

 <br>

 ## Result
 The ordinal combination is used to evaluate the suitability of potential habitat for bald eagles in Georgia.
 I concatenated the layers to identify suitable habitat.
-I used 'Raster Calculator' to concatenate tree canopy cover percentage and lead (Pb) by ppm layers in ArcGIS Pro based on the constratins in the following table.
+I used [Raster Calculator](https://pro.arcgis.com/en/pro-app/latest/tool-reference/spatial-analyst/raster-calculator.htm) to concatenate tree canopy cover percentage and lead (Pb) by ppm layers in ArcGIS Pro based on the constratins in the following table.
+The expression for the Raster Calculator is: ("Tree canopy cover percentage" * 10 + Pb (ppm) in soils)

 <div align="center">